Above: Our students in action at the annual Justin Siena Math Competition.

 Mathematics at St. Francis Solano School is not only a practical and necessary tool for daily living, but it helps students recognize patterns, predict trends, and think logically and creatively to solve non-math related problems.
 St. Francis Solano School meets or exceeds California State standards in mathematics and assimilates Common Core standards, while making sure that the individual educational needs of each of our students are met in the process.
 If students are advanced in math, there is the potential for them to move ahead in Middle School (Gr 6-8) in order to take Algebra in the 8th grade.
 In some cases, more advanced students are ready for Algebra in 7th grade and must take the High School Algebra 1 final to qualify for a Geometry class in 8th grade.
 Advanced students will be provided extra, individualized math curriculum to maintain a level of challenge.

-Kindergarteners begin their journey with Math by learning shapes.
+Kindergarteners begin their journey with math by learning shapes.
 We then begin patterning, recognizing numbers and their quantities.
 Mid-year we challenge our students with addition sentences and towards Spring subtraction.
-A large part of Kindergarten Math is vocabulary and we spend all year learning this vocabulary; we apply this new language whenever we can.
-Regardless of the subject matter; Math is fun and can be applied in many ways.
+A large part of Kindergarten Math is vocabulary and we spend all year learning this vocabulary, applying it whenever we can.
+Regardless of the subject matter, math is fun and can be applied in many ways.

 First grade students continue their study of addition and then learn subtraction strategies.
 We study place value, counting patterns, making and interpreting graphs, identity of money, time, measurement and story problems.